Lindsey Ferrentino: Career

-Ugly Lies the Bone was a New York Times Critic's Pick and played a sold-out, extended run at Roundabout Theatre before being produced at The National Theatre in London in the 900 seat Lyttleton Theatre.
-In The New York Times review of Ugly Lies the Bone, Charles Isherwood wrote that Ferrentino is "a brave playwright of dauntless conviction whose unflinching portraits are hard to come by outside of journalism."
-Deadline Hollywood described Ugly Lies the Bone as, "clearly the work of a young talent with plenty ahead of her.
-It’s timely, compelling and as current as you could want; brava to a playwright who focuses on the combat experiences of a woman."
+Ugly Lies the Bone was a New York Times Critic's Pick and played a sold-out, extended run at Roundabout Theatre in the year 2015.
+In The New York Times review of the play Charles Isherwood wrote that Ferrentino was "a brave playwright of dauntless conviction whose unflinching portraits are hard to come by outside of journalism."
+Deadline Hollywood described Ugly Lies the Bone as, "clearly the work of a young talent with plenty ahead of her."
 The Observer described it as, "raw and inescapably moving.
 A play of small moments that hide big emotions."
 Ferrentino received the 2016 Kesselring Prize for Ugly Lies the Bone.
+It was later produced at The National Theatre in London in the 900-seat Lyttleton Theatre in 2017.